-Metallica haven’t been cranking out high-speed thrash scorchers for almost 30 years now (at least not of the Master of Puppets variety).
+Metallica haven’t been cranking out high-speed thrash scorchers for almost 30 years now (at least not of the Master Of Puppets variety).
 But there’s still nothing quite like a Kirk Hammett solo, and the one that closes out the last couple minutes of 2016’s Halo On Fire hits all the pleasure centers that classic Metallica struck those many years ago.
-As the eight-minute track accelerates from a steady gallop to a full-on sprint, Hammett skillfully draws out the melody and gradually crescendos into speedier shredding.
+As the eight-minute track accelerates from a steady gallop to a full-on sprint, Kirk skilfully draws out the melody and gradually crescendos into speedier shredding.
 They’re the biggest metal band of all time for a reason.

 UADA – Black Autumn, White Spring (2016)

 Portland’s UADA emerged in the middle of the decade and quickly became one of the most promising up-and-comers in melodic black metal.
-On the epic, near-ten-minute closer from their 2016 debut Devoid of Light, they let out a supreme solo that shines blindingly through the muddy mix.
-It’s a mighty ending to a truly mountainous record and a clever nod that the album is not completely ‘devoid of light.’
+On the epic, near-10-minute closer from their 2016 debut Devoid Of Light, they let out a supreme solo that shines blindingly through the muddy mix.
+It’s a mighty ending to a truly mountainous record and a clever nod that the album is not completely… well, ‘devoid of light’.

 Power Trip – Soul Sacrifice (2017)

-We like pretty mucheverything Power Trip does, which is why we named them the best American metal band of the last decade.
+We love everything Power Trip do, which is why we named them the best American metal band of the last decade.
 And their guitar solos are no exception: the hellfire Blake Ibanez summons on Soul Sacrifice, the intro track on their legendary 2017 record Nightmare Logic, hits like 50 steel-toed boots to a Nazi’s face.
 An utterly decimating onslaught of whammy-bar abuse and string-bending savagery.

 Mutoid Man – Bandages (2017)